 Oh no!
 So your precious Fiddle-Leaf Fig is dropping its leaves?
 Firstly, don’t panic!
-Let us help you diagnose the issue and then you can take steps towards fixing it and nursing your beloved plant back to health.
+Fiddle-Leaf Figs are notorious divas.
+Hopefully we can help you diagnose the issue and then take steps towards nursing your beloved plant back to health.
+We'll also go over some basic care tips to help avoid similar problems down the track.

 The first thing to think about is watering.
 Ongoing overwatering will eventually result in root rot, which will display itself as brown spots appearing on the leaves (usually beginning at the centre of the leaf) and will ultimately result in the lower leaves of your fig dropping off completely.
 If you think this is your problem, the best way to confirm is to gently pull your fig from its pot and inspect its root ball.
 If you notice any brown, mushy areas, or if the root ball is sopping wet then root rot is almost certainly your issue.